2019 Chardonnay ''The Pip"

 Pip was the best dog in the world.
 There might be many other dogs in contention but if you met Pip you would agree.
 She chased the ball and the Frisbee for hours, all while hiding between throws.
 In her imagination she was herdin’ something, a classic border collie.
 Pip was at the winery most days.
 It was hard to get visitors to pay attention to wine tasting when Pip was chasing everyone that wanted to throw the ball for her.
 "Big Miguel” would kick the soccer ball a mile and Pip would find it, Bob Lindquist and his Dodger “rubber arm” would throw the tennis ball a few feet, seldom in the strike zone, and Pip would shrug.

 We could not name just one wine after this dog.
 We memorialize her with an entire line-up of wines.
 The “Pip” wines are early releases from either our estate Le Bon Climat or Bien Nacido vineyards.
-Important attributes of “Pip” wines are a shorter barrel program with less new wood, and using fruit from younger vines.
+An important attribute of “Pip” wines are a shorter barrel program with less new wood, so the fruit is emphasized.
 These wines are delicious upon release, so drink up.